Current data files

 Assist in providing client services in a wide variety of fields, such as psychology, rehabilitation, or social work, including support for families.
 May assist clients in identifying and obtaining available benefits and social and community services.
 May assist social workers with developing, organizing, and conducting programs to prevent and resolve problems relevant to substance abuse, human relationships, rehabilitation, or dependent care.

-All social scientists and related workers not listed separately.
+All postsecondary social sciences teachers not listed separately.

 Software Developers, Applications